RevealBi-DomPlayground/samples/dynamic-adhoc-filters/readme.md

    - Click to see available values
    - Select one or multiple values
    - Use the search box to find specific values

-## Troubleshooting Tips

-1. If the application seems stuck:
-   - Check for the loading spinner
-   - Wait for any ongoing operations to complete
-   - Refresh the page if needed

-2. If filters aren't working:
-   - Check the field selection
-   - Verify the dashboard loaded properly
-   - Look for error messages in the alert box

-3. If the dashboard doesn't update:
-   - Ensure all selections are complete
-   - Check for any error messages
-   - Try reloading the dashboard